Tell me if this sounds familiar: You have a great idea for a project and you start creating it with the hopes of launching it in the next few months.

-You need a master schedule which includes everything from content and email creation to any technical set up you need.
+You need a master schedule that includes everything from content and email creation to any technical set up you need.

 You need to have a clearly laid out schedule, so you and anyone who joins your team understands what’s happening and when.

-Make sure the person loading your emails into Aweber, Infusionsoft or whatever email marketing service you use knows when those will be finished so they can load them – and then make sure they know THEIR own deadline too!
+Make sure the person loading your emails into Active Campaign, Aweber, Infusionsoft, or whatever email marketing service you use knows when those will be finished so they can load them – and then make sure they know THEIR own deadline too!

 There are lots of pieces to a schedule – and I can’t go into them all here.
 I’ll be diving in much deeper into this specific topic in my program Fearless Launching.